-The secondary school PPG per pupil for 2016 to 2017 is as follows:
+The secondary school PPG per disadvantaged pupil for 2020-21 is as follows:

-- Pupils recorded as Ever 6 Service Child or in receipt of a child pension from the Ministry of Defence: £300
+- Pupils recorded as Ever 6 Service Child or in receipt of a child pension from the Ministry of Defence £310

 How St Bede’s Inter-Church School is using the PPG

-Schools are allocated an amount each year depending on the number of eligible students recorded on-roll in the January census.
-We evaluate the effect of the expenditure on eligible and other students and this informs the spending for the following year.
-All actions are carefully monitored and if necessary adjusted over the course of the year according to the progress students are making.
-The following strategy includes both how we intend to spend our allocation this year and the evaluation of the previous year’s spending.
+Schools are allocated an amount each year depending on the number of eligible pupils recorded on-roll in the January census.
+Actions are carefully monitored and if necessary adjusted over the course of the year according to the progress pupils are making.

-We would encourage all parents whose children may be eligible for FSM to pursue this support avenue.
+We would encourage all parents whose children may be eligible for free school meals to pursue this support avenue.
 It could help their children considerably whilst they are at school and give them access to many more opportunities.
-If you are unsure as to the benefits, please do not hesitate to telephone us at St Bede’s.
+If you are unsure as to the benefits, please do not hesitate to contact us at St Bede’s.
 For more information about applying for FSM, please see http://st-bedes-cambridge.org.uk/Portal/Free-School-Meal/.